juliangut/slim-doctrine/README.md

 * `naming_strategy` \Doctrine\ORM\Mapping\NamingStrategy, defaults to `UnderscoreNamingStrategy`
 * `sql_logger` \Doctrine\DBAL\Logging\SQLLogger

-### Considerations

-`connection` configuration is mandatory either as a configurations array or as a proper Doctrine DBAL Connection
+*`connection` configuration is mandatory either as a configurations array or as a proper Doctrine DBAL Connection*

+### ODM Document Manager configurations

+* `connection` array of MongoClient configurations or \Doctrine\MongoDB\Connection
+* `cache_driver` \Doctrine\Common\Cache\Cache
+* `annotation_files` array of Doctrine annotations files
+* `annotation_namespaces` array of Doctrine annotations namespaces
+* `annotation_autoloaders` array of Doctrine annotations autoloader callables
+* `annotation_paths` array of paths where to find annotated document files
+* `xml_paths` array of paths where to find XML document mapping files
+* `yaml_paths` array of paths where to find YAML document mapping files
+* `proxy_path` path were Doctrine creates its proxy classes, defaults to /tmp
+* `proxies_namespace` string for proxies namespace, defaults to 'DoctrineODMProxies'
+* `auto_generate_proxies` integer indicating proxy auto generation behavior.
+Values are `Doctrine\Common\Proxy\AbstractProxyFactory` constants, defaults to `AUTOGENERATE_NEVER` (0)
+* `hydrators_namespace` string for hydrators namespace, defaults to 'DoctrineODMHydrators'
+* `logger_callable` valid callable

+*`connection` configuration is mandatory either as a configurations array or as a proper Doctrine MongoDB Connection*

+## Considerations

+These are general topics to consider when configuring both Entity and Document managers:

-One of `annotation_paths`, `xml_paths` or `yaml_paths` is mandatory as it's needed by Doctrine to include a Metadata Driver.
+* One of `annotation_paths`, `xml_paths` or `yaml_paths` is mandatory as it's needed by Doctrine to include a Metadata Driver.
 They are checked in that order and the first to appear is the one that gets configured.
 Most commonly used is annotation_paths.

-Doctrine is being configured **ready for production** and not for development, this mainly means proxies won't be automatically generated and, in case no `cache_driver` was provided, Doctrine will use an auto-generated cache driver in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache`, and finally fall back to `ArrayCache` which is always available.
+* Managers are being configured **ready for production** and not for development, this mainly means proxies won't be automatically generated and, in case no `cache_driver` was provided, Doctrine will use an auto-generated cache driver in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache`, and finally fall back to `ArrayCache` which is always available.

 ## CLI tool

-When configuring Doctrine Console tool you have to provide the same configurations passed to slim-doctrine's `EntityManagerBuilder`.
+When configuring Doctrine Console tool (for ORM management) you have to provide the same configurations passed to slim-doctrine's `EntityManagerBuilder`.
 One critical point is the naming strategy, while default Doctrine naming strategy is `Doctrine\ORM\Mapping\DefaultNamingStrategy` slim-doctrine changes it to `Doctrine\ORM\Mapping\UnderscoreNamingStrategy` and this should be reflected on the CLI tool setup.

 Find here an example of `cli-config.php` file that can be used as a template: